Y-CCCC/Y-CCCC.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Bioengineering, Beijing University of Chemical Technology, 2014-2018
-* M.S. in Data Science, University of Pennsylvania, 2018-2020 (expected)
+* M.S. in Data Science, University of Pennsylvania, 2018-2020

 Research experience
 ======
-* Early diseases detection based on electronic health records (EHRs) 								 08/2019 - Present
+* Early diseases detection based on electronic health records (EHRs) 								 08/2019 - 08/2020
   * Improved  contextual  embedding  techniques  to  represent  different  medical  events on temporal sequence construction
   * Leveraged the patient-diagnosis projection similarity (PDPS) model to evaluate the similarity between the patients’ EHRs and the known diagnoses
   * Developed supervised learning models for early detection in patients with multi-diagnoses using transformed patient vectors